 Ballistic missiles have often been a threat with a bigger bark than bite, mostly due to poor accuracy that renders them militarily ineffective unless armed with mass-destruction warheads.
 But, as reported last month (AW&ST Feb.
 17, p.
 DT3), Israeli missile-defense expert Uzi Rubin expects a rapid proliferation of higher-precision weapons before 2020.
 Rubin's comment that “an iPad can guide a missile” points to some of the key technologies, including satellite navigation ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Diverse Systems Emerge Against Missile Threat".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Diverse Systems Emerge Against Missile Threat".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.